 - 10 small shallots peeled and in half or quarters depending on size

 - 2 small Granny Smith or Pink Lady Apples thinly sliced

 - Freshly ground pepper

-- 3 T butter, ghee or coconut oil
+- 3 T butter ghee, olive oil or coconut oil

-- Place in oven and roast for 40-45 minutes or until edges of sprouts and shallots are browned and centers are tender.
+Place in oven and roast for 40-45 minutes or until edges of sprouts and shallots are browned and centers are tender.
 (Note: differences in ovens, altitude etc can affect cooking time.
 Check often)